1.0 Purpose and scope

 If there is still a failure to improve the final step in the procedure may be dismissal or some other action short of dismissal such as demotion or disciplinary suspension or transfer (as allowed in the contract of employment).
 Dismissal decisions can only be taken by the appropriate senior manager, and the employee will be provided, as soon as reasonably practicable, with written reasons for dismissal, the date on which the employment will terminate, and the right of appeal.
 The decision to dismiss will be confirmed in writing.
 If some sanction short of dismissal is imposed, the employee will receive details of the complaint, will be warned that dismissal could result if there is no satisfactory improvement, and will be advised of the right of appeal.
 A copy of the written warning will be kept by the supervisor but will be disregarded for disciplinary purposes after 6 months subject to achievement and sustainment of satisfactory conduct or performance.

-If an employee faces dismissal – or certain action short of dismissal such as loss of pay or demotion – the minimum statutory procedure will be followed.
+If an employee faces dismissal – or certain action short of dismissals such as loss of pay or demotion – the minimum statutory procedure will be followed.
 This involves:

 The employee will be reminded of their right to be accompanied.

-The following list provides examples of offences which are normally regarded as gross misconduct:
+The following list provides examples of offenses that are normally regarded as gross misconduct:

 - theft, fraud, deliberate falsification of records